kuzzleio/documentation-old/src/sdk-reference/memory-storage/srandmember.md

 ---

-## Callback response
+## Callback Response

-Resolves to an array of members of a set of unique values.
+Returns an array of members of a set of unique values.